Welcome to the Dryhope Self Drive Audio Trail

 You could not find anywhere more peaceful than Yarrow and St Mary's Loch.
 But first we hear about the bloody Civil War battle of Philiphaugh and ponder on two very old gravestones.

 Later, Moffat has songs and stories of its own and climbing up to the source of the Tweed we pass the Devil's Beeftub (where stolen cattle could conveniently be hidden).

 And with a nod to Robert Burns, we hear of the wizard Merlin as we pass his grave.
 Finally by impressive Neidpath Castle to Peebles.

 Trail length is 70 miles, driving time is approximately 2 hrs and the trail will take you a full day.

-Please explore the trail map and plan your day by taking advantage of your Reivers Pass, free when you buy this trail and all the wonderful customer benefits that are on offer.
+Please explore the trail map and plan your day by taking advantage of your Reivers Pass, free when you buy this trail.

 For the best audio experience please download our free App to your Mobile/Tablet device enabling GPS activation and allowing you to relax, and just Drive and Discover.